 The rule of law, separation of powers, the royal prerogative (power of the Crown which is exercised by the prime minister) and parliamentary sovereignty are the basic tenets of the UK Constitution.

 The UK along with New Zealand and Israel are the only three countries in the world to have an uncodified or ‘unwritten’ constitution.
-So are there any advantages of an ‘unwritten’ constitution?
+So what are the advantages of an ‘unwritten’ constitution?

-The UK constitution is often described as a “living constitution” because it evolves and adapts to reflect changing social attitudes such as the Marriage (Same-Sex Couples) Act 2013.
+The UK constitution has even been referred to as a “living constitution” because it evolves and adapts to reflect changing social attitudes such as the Marriage (Same-Sex Couples) Act 2013.

 The flexible nature of uncodified constitutions means that they could be subject to multiple interpretations.
 For example, the opposing interpretations taken by the executive and judiciary regarding the prerogative power to prorogue i.e. suspend Parliament.

 The 1st October 2019 signifies the ten-year anniversary of the UK Supreme Court as well as the beginning of the legal year in England and Wales.
 The UK Supreme Court is the final court of appeal and recently ruled on the lawfulness of the advice given to the Queen by Prime Minister Boris Johnson to prorogue Parliament for a period of five weeks.

 The UK Supreme Court unanimously held that Parliament had not been prorogued and that the Prime Minister’s advice to the Queen based on the recommendation of Nikki da Costa, Director of Legislative Affairs at No.10 was “unlawful, void and of no effect”.

 President of the UK Supreme Court, Lady Hale, explained that all 11 justices sat on the panel during the three-day hearing because the issue of whether Parliament had lawfully been prorogued was an issue of constitutional importance.